softwaresaved/recipy-test/TestFrameworkDesign.md

 * 'script': a script e.g. 'run_numpy.py'.
 * 'test_case': test case consisting of:
   - 'libraries': a list of one or more libraries e.g. ['numpy'].
-  - 'arguments': script arguments e.g. '-f loadtxt -i input.csv', '-f load_and_savetxt -i data.csv -o result.csv'.
+  - 'arguments': script arguments e.g. 'loadtxt', 'load_and_savetxt'.
   - 'inputs': a list of zero or more input files e.g. ['data.csv'].
   - 'outputs': a list of zero or more output files e.g. ['result.csv'].